 Liverpool City Library’s six branches, located at Carnes Hill, Casula, Green Valley, Liverpool CBD, Miller and Moorebank, provide members of the community with access to a world of information.

-In addition to our collection of more than 350,000 books, CDs and DVDs, newspapers, magazines and digital resources available for loan or use online, we provide a range of free workshops and events each week for children, adults, seniors and people from a culturally or linguistically diverse background.
+In addition to our collection of more than 350,000 books, and DVDs, newspapers, magazines and digital resources available for loan or use online, we provide a range of free workshops and events each week for children, adults, seniors and people from a culturally or linguistically diverse background.

 Other services we provide include providing meeting rooms for hire, a home library service and regular access to a Justice of the Peace.